jshultz/rails_dating_app/README.md

-# rails_bcrypt_template
+# Rails Dating App using Bcrypt

-Rails App with Brcypt Gem
+Simple Rails Site with Bcrypt gem for User authentication.

-Simple Rails Site with brcypt gem for User authentication.
 Site has login/password and account creation.